How To Write Tests

 Testing Recursive Functions or Loops

 When testing recursive functions or loops, the test is instantiated by default with a maximum amount of gas that it can consume.
 This prevents running infinite loops or consuming too much gas, and can help you benchmark the efficiency of your implementations.
-This value is assumed reasonably large enough, but you can override it by adding the #[available_gas(<Number>)] attribute on the test function.
+This value is assumed reasonably large enough, but you can override it by adding the #[available_gas(<Number>)] attribute to the test function.
 The following example shows how to use it:

 fn sum_n(n: usize) -> usize {